Start your free &

 Once fault has been established, other important matters you then need to prove include:

-• the extent of your physical or mental injuries – through expert medical reports.
+• The extent of your physical or mental injuries.
+You must provide expert medical reports.

-• your financial losses – by identifying the way in which your career would have likely developed (if you weren’t burdened by your physical injuries or mental illness) and the likely level of earnings you would have achieved.
+• Your financial losses.
+You must show the way your career would have likely developed (if you weren’t burdened by your physical injuries or mental illness) and the likely level of earnings you would have achieved.

-It’s important to gather as much supporting evidence as possible to be able to put yourself in a strong position for negotiations in the compensation claim.
+It’s important to gather as much supporting evidence as possible.
+This will put you in a strong position for negotiations in the compensation claim.

 If the abuser was not charged or convicted, you can still make a claim for compensation.
 A conviction is not necessary.

-In an abuse compensation claim, you will only need to show that it is ‘more likely than not’ that the abuse occurred (you do not have to prove anything ‘beyond a reasonable doubt’) and that the institution knew or should have known about it.
+In an abuse compensation claim, you will only need to show that it is ‘more likely than not’ that the abuse occurred.
+You do not have to prove anything ‘beyond a reasonable doubt’.
+You do not have to prove the institution knew or should have known about it.

-If you have already lodged an abuse claim against the institution where you were abused and you settled the claim cheaply you might still be able to bring a further claim.
+You have already lodged an abuse claim against the institution where you were abused.
+But you settled the claim cheaply.
+You may still be able to bring a further claim.

 John was abused in a youth detention centre by a guard in 1980 when he was 12.